openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         to create options for customers to move forward, not force them to abandon products that have become critical to their operation and success.
 We will continue to invest in both the innovation of next-generation products and the nurturing of more mature and widely adopted solutions.
-We understand that our customers™ success depends on having the flexibility to evolve and adopt new technologies at their own pace and cadence.
+We understand that our customersâ€™ success depends on having the flexibility to evolve and adopt new technologies at their own pace and cadence.
 We intend to support that need.
 >